During the COVID - 19:

 - College search - www.collegeboard.org , www.bigfuture.collegeboard.org, www.actstudent.org, www.cappex.com,

 - Use resources available in the College & Career Center

 - Visit college websites

 - Visit www.fafsa.gov and www.finaid.org

 - Begin a scholarship search- www.fastweb.com

-- Completion of on-line college and scholarship applications where available
+- Complete online college and scholarship applications where available